 PETER MALASHA writes

-Central province police commissioner Chola Katanga confirmed the suspected murder in an interview and said the incident occurred between Sunday and Thursday this week.
+Central province police commissioner Chola Katanga confirmed the incident in an interview with The Sun.

 Mr. Katanga identified the victim as Zyanetta Kunda 64, of chief Chitinain Isengele.

 Mr. Katanga said facts of the matter were that on 27 May, the victim went to the neighbouring farm to consult the cause of the illness in the family which turned against her and suspected of being behind the illness.

 Mr. Katanga further said on June 3, the victim was reported to the witch doctor known as Tibawa of Isengele who summoned her to his residence and made her undergo traditional cleansing by means of incisions and drinking of unknown traditional herbal medicine which was administered to her.